-If you want to be close to all the action in Key West, Florida, but have a calm place to retreat to with a real sense of place, then Chelsea House right off Truman Avenue is a great choice.
+If you want to be close to all the action in Key West, Florida, but have a calm place to retreat to with a real sense of place, then Winslow’s Bungalows right off Truman Avenue is a great choice.
+This property was formerly known as Chelsea House and now a Kimpton, part of the IHG group.
 It’s a few blocks from the lighthouse and Hemingway home, but in a shady, quiet spot where you can kick back by the pool and recharge.

-This is one property that is part of the Historic Key West Inns collection.
+It was formerly part of the Historic Key West Inns collection.
 These inns are generally not a single home, but rather collections that have been converted from single family houses to different rooms in various configurations.
-So the Chelsea House is a rambling series of buildings straddling a side street, with multiple houses of varying sizes and two swimming pool areas.
+So the Kimpton Winslow’s Bungalows certainly doesn’t come off as a chain hotel.
+It is a rambling series of buildings straddling a side street, with multiple houses of varying sizes and two swimming pool areas.